dividebysandwich/dr-markdown/readme.md

 1. **CORS Errors**: Make sure the backend is running on port 3001
 2. **WebAssembly Errors**: Ensure `wasm-pack` is installed and up to date
-3. **Database Errors**: Check that the database directory is writable
+3. **Database Errors**: Check that the database directory and file are writable, that you configured the environment variables and created the database with the ```cargo sqlx``` commands shown above
 4. **JWT Errors**: Verify the JWT secret is set correctly

 ### Logs